ayushsriva/Static-Timing-Analysis-STA-/README.md

 - Clock gating checks are necessary to avoid the large power dissipation when clock is not in use in our design
 - Asyn pin checks are necessary to avoid unknown state.

-# Lab 4:
+# Lab:
-- In this lab, open the file using ‘leafpad run.tcl’ for clock gating check.
+- In this goto lab6 by command "cd lab6", open the file using ‘leafpad run.tcl’ for clock gating check.

 - In the above file, RAT can be identified using command ‘report_rat’ and AT can be identified using command ‘report_at’ and Slack can be identified using command ‘report_slack'.

-- open the file using ‘leafpad run.tcl' from lab7 for async pin check
+- open the file using ‘leafpad run.tcl' from lab7 for async pin check.

 - In the above file, RAT can be identified using command ‘report_rat’ and AT can be identified using command ‘report_at’ and Slack can be identified using command ‘report_slack'.

 # Day 5:
--
+- In case of synchnonous clocks, events can happen at a fixed phase relation while in case of asynchnonous clocks, events can't happen at a fixed phase relation.
+- There are various clock properties such as clock transition, clock uncertainity, clock latency, clock sense, and ideal network.
+- We can specify various paths by using -through, -to and -from options.
+There are various types of paths like fallse paths, multicycle paths and many more.

+# Lab:
+- Goto the lab4 by doing "cd lab4".
+- Run ‘ot-shell –i run.tcl –o out.txt’

+- Open the out.txt by command ‘leafpad out.txt’

+- In the above image, we can find 6.585 is the CPPR.
+-In Engineering Change order(ECO), we perform various analysis one by one for every check which we need to close but not closed till PnR stage.
+There are specialized signoff tools that help us to analyze the issue and also suggest the changes we need to do in order to close the issue.
+The suggested change is captured in an eco file.
+- For ECO, goto lab5 by doing " cd lab5" and Open ‘run.tcl’

+- Run ‘ot-shell –I run.tcl –o out.txt’.

+We can see from the above image, slack has been increased now.